Table of Contents

 End the Road Trip in Los Angeles | Day 5 & 6

-The final leg of your journey and stopping at many places to enjoy the sights would be a fun way to spend the day and the first couple of stops could be at Carpentaria and Ventura, two of California’s best preserved beach towns.
+The final leg of your journey and stopping at many places to enjoy the sights would be a fun way to spend the day in LA.
+The first couple of stops could be at Carpentaria and Ventura, two of California’s best preserved beach towns.

 Of course, if you travel with children a visit to DisneyWorld California would be a great idea as well.
 Check out these important Disneyland Hacks to make your magical day extra special!